Please note the new dates in 2021.

 - As you can tell from the itinerary, there will be a lot of walking — over five miles per day — so bring comfortable shoes.
 Although this trip does include walking tours, accommodations will be made for those who need to take rests or even jump in a cab or Uber to our next stop.

 - You will need to have a current passport that is more than six months from expiration.

 - While most places take credit cards, you will need some Euros.
 You can exchange currency at your bank before the trip, and you can also withdraw Euros from Italian ATMs using your debit card.

 Registration is Now Open!
 Click on one of the links below to pay for your first deposit (credit cards, debit cards, PayPal, or PayPal Credit are accepted; all payments are processed through PayPal).
 After you pay, an email confirmation will be sent to the name and email address you enter into PayPal (or the one associated with your PayPal account) within 48 hours.
 If you need to change the name or email address please let us know.
-If instead you prefer to pay by Venmo or Zelle please contact us.

 CLICK HERE to pay your first deposit for 2 people / double occupancy (2 people X $999 = $1,998)